 Alfonso Antonio Vicente Eduardo Angel Blas Francisco de Borja Cabeza de Vaca y Leighton, Marquis of Portago, better known as Alfonso de Portago, was a Ferrari race car driver, Olympic bobsledder and stunt pilot from Spain, who was born on this day in 1928.
-One of his first transportation feats wasn’t by land but by air, when the millionaire heir flew his plane beneath a bridge at age 17, winning a $500 bet.
+Although a storied race car driver, one of his first transportation feats wasn’t by land but by air, when the millionaire heir flew his plane beneath a bridge at age 17, winning a $500 bet.

-After meeting a Ferrari importer in 1953 Alfonso de Portago began a successful racing career.
+After meeting a Ferrari importer in 1953, Alfonso began a successful racing career.
 He took first at many prestigious events.
 Notable wins include the Tour de France automobile race, the Grand Prix of Oporto and the Nassau Governor’s Cup.
-Sadly, Alfonso and his co-driver, Edmund Nelson, were killed in a crash on May 12, 1957, during the Mille Miglia.
-The wreck was caused by a tire blowout, which caused sent him careening into the crowd, killing nine spectators.
+Sadly, Alfonso and his co-driver, Edmund Nelson, died in a crash on May 12, 1957, during the Mille Miglia.
+A tire blowout caused the wreck, sending the car careening into the crowd, killing nine spectators.